unirakun/k-redux-factory/MIGRATING.md

  - manually retrieve the substate from a `k-redux-factory` reducer
  - or use the `getState` selector

-All other selectors are impacted and should work as before 👌
+All other selectors work as before 👌

 **k-redux-factory v5.x.x**
 ```js